When crisis hits, animals need help, often in the form of temporary homes.

 You will provide:

 - Water bowl: Use ceramic, porcelain or stainless steel bowls, which are heavy and impossible to tip.
 Do not use plastic; it is difficult to disinfect.
-It’s important that every dog has access to clean water at all times.
+It’s also important that every cat has access to clean water at all times.

 - Bedding: Old towels make the best bedding!
-We suggest making a nice, warm sleeping area in your foster pup’s crate.
+We suggest making a nice, warm sleeping area by using a cat carrier or tipped over box.

 - Toys: Disposable and easily sanitized toys are a must!
-Good choices include Kong-brand toys stuffed with treats and edible toys.
+We also encourage cardboard scratchers or a scratching post.

 Set Up Your Foster Room

-You will need to keep your foster dog in one room.
-The foster room is where your foster will eat, drink, sleep and play.
+You will need to keep your foster cat in one room.
+The foster room is where your foster will eat, drink, eliminate, sleep and play.

 Choose a room in your home that can be easily temperature controlled (no drafts or open windows).
 We highly recommend that this room have floors that are easy to wipe up and mop.
-The room should also be able to withstand messy puppies and playful dogs who may knock over a food dish, spill their water or tear up their pee pads.
+Bathrooms are often the best choice—just don’t forget to put down the toilet seat!

 Make Sure It’s Safe

-Puppies and dogs are curious, playful and often mischievous.
+Kittens and cats are curious, playful and often mischievous.
 Don’t leave anything out that your foster pet can chew, swallow or break (electrical cords, hair ties, glassware, etc.).
 Look for places where your foster can hide and be sure to block access to those areas.

 One tip: Lie down on the floor and look at your safe space from your new foster’s point of view to ensure it’s completely safe.

-Keep your foster dog isolated from any other animals in the home unless otherwise discussed.
+Keep your foster cat isolated from any other animals in the home unless otherwise discussed.

 - Health checks

-Dogs should be fed at least twice daily.
-Please feed your foster dog the food we have provided.
+Cats should be fed at least twice daily.
+Please feed your foster cat the food and the serving suggestions that we have provided.
 If he refuses to eat his food, please contact us.
 We will help you determine your next steps.
 Wash his wet food dish between servings.
-If you have multiple foster pets, always be sure to feed them in separate crates or separate parts of the house.
-If your foster dogs (or your foster and resident pet) are fighting over food or toys, contact us immediately.